 Special Education

-Students can graduate from Nazareth with certifications in both general and special education, but our programs are much broader than that in their scope.
-Here, learning to teach a wide range of students is woven into everything we do.
-Classes concentrate on child development, learner characteristics, differentiated instruction, and culturally responsive teaching as well as special education.
-The focus is on inclusive education, designing productive learning environments for all learners, and the preparation of teachers to teach all students.
+Education students graduate from Nazareth with certifications in both general and special education, but our programs are much broader than that in their scope.
+Here, learning to teach a wide range of students is woven into everything you do.
+Classes concentrate on child and adolescent development, learner characteristics, differentiated instruction, and culturally responsive teaching.
+The focus is on inclusive education, designing productive learning environments for all learners, and preparing teachers to teach all students.

 Student outcomesCost of attendance